cathoderay/movies/README.md

 Default password: 1234

 ## todo
    * In order to scale, this code should migrate from python to js.
-Using angularjs + pagination will improve its performance a lot; Unfortunately, I didn't have the time to make it work yet;
+Using angularjs + pagination (fetching data as needed) would improve its performance a lot; Unfortunately, I didn't have time to make it work yet;
+   * Add prod settings;
    * Write tests!